PapaRascal2020/sidekick/README.md

 </td>
 <td valign="top" style="border: none;">
 <h2> Sidekick for Laravel</h2>
 Say hello to Sidekick!
-A Laravel plugin that provides a common syntax for using Claude, Mistral, Cohere and OpenAi APIs.
+A Laravel plugin that provides a common syntax for using Claude, Mistral, Cohere and OpenAi APIs (now with StreamedResponses).
 </td>
 </tr>
 <tr style="border: none;">